The Gospel in 3 John: Key Bible Verses & Commentary

 • 3 John 1:11: “Beloved, follow not that which is evil, but that which is good.
 He that doeth good is of God: but he that doeth evil hath not seen God.”

-These verses emphasize the importance of walking in truth and doing good, reflecting the transformative power of living out the Gospel message.
-While 3 John does not directly address salvation by grace through faith in the finished work of Christ on the cross, it underscores the practical outworking of those who are living in accordance with the truth of the Gospel.
+These two verses emphasize the importance of walking in truth and doing good, reflecting the legitimately transformative power of living out the Gospel message.
+While 3 John does not directly address salvation by grace through faith in Christ’s finished work of Christ on the cross, it can be seen through the lens of the outworking of those who are living in accordance with the truth of the Gospel.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.